 The nursing theory focuses on four main concepts: the person, the environment, health, and nursing.
 These four are often interrelated and collectively called a metaparadigm for nursing.

 The person receiving nursing care includes individuals, patients, groups, families, and communities.

 An environment is defined as the internal and external circumstances affecting the client.
-This includes both positive and negative possibilities that affect the patient and the patient’s physical environment, such as their family, friends, and significant others, and the setting for the healthcare they receive.
+This includes both positive and negative factors that affect the patient, the patient’s physical environment, such as their family, friends, and significant others, and the setting for the healthcare they receive.

 A client’s state of wellness or well-being is defined as their level of well-being, and it may mean different things to each patient, the clinical setting, and the provider of healthcare.

 As part of the patient’s care team, the nurse’s attributes, characteristics, and actions are provided.
 The nursing theory focuses on improving the patient’s care, although health care scholars may have difficulty agreeing on its exact definition.